eleda77/eleda77.github.io/docs/vocab_list.md

 **tintinnabulation** - a ringing or tinkling sound (try saying it 10 times fast)

+**tisane** - a herbal tea; a medicinal drink or infusion, originally one made with barley

 **tittle** - a tiny amount or part of something

 **tittup** - lively, gay, or restless behavior; to move in a lively manner often with an exaggerated or affected action